Aylur/gnim/docs/jsx.md

 ### Signal handlers

-Signal handlers can be defined with an `on` prefix and `notify::` signal handlers can be defined with an `onNotify` prefix.
+Signal handlers can be defined with an `on` prefix, and `notify::` signal handlers can be defined with an `onNotify` prefix.

 > [!NOTE]